Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfssecurity-cmd.md

 #### Required Permissions

-To use the **/gcg** command, you must have the Edit project-level information permission for that team project set to Allow.
+To use the **/gcg** command, you must have the Edit project-level information permission for that project set to Allow.
 For more information, see [Permission reference for Team Foundation Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).

 #### Parameters